 - The school administrator may allow provisional enrollment of a nonresident student with prior behavior problems when conditions have been set under which the student would be permitted to enroll or continue.

-The school administrator shall provide notification of acceptance or rejection to the student’s parent/guardian on or before March 1 for open enrollment transfer requests.
+The school administrator shall provide notification of acceptance or rejection to the student’s parent/guardian on or before March 1 for early open enrollment permit transfer requests.

-Special Program Permit Applications Students accepted into the SALTA magnet program for advanced learners do not need to fill out Open Enrollment permits.
+Special Program Permit Applications Students accepted into the SALTA magnet program for advanced learners do not fill out Open Enrollment permit applications.
 The same is true for students who are newly enrolled in Dual-Language immersion programs.
-But once immersion students advance from elementary to middle school and from middle to high school, they will need to fill out Open Enrollment permits if they wish to attend an out-of-boundary school.
-Those permits are handled through a separate process by the Instructional Supports Department.
+When a SALTA student advances from elementary school to middle school, the Instructional Supports Department will permit the student to Midvale Middle School if Midvale Middle School is not their boundary school.
+When a Dual Immersion student advances from elementary school to middle school and from middle school to high school, the Instructional Supports Department will permit the student to the appropriate school if that school is not the student’s boundary school.
+SALTA and Dual Immersion permits are handled through a separate process by the Instructional Supports Department.

-When is the School Choice Open Enrollment window for the 2020-2021 school year?
+When is the School Choice Open Enrollment permit window for the 2022-2023 school year?

-Canyons District’s Open Enrollment period starts on December 1, 2019, at 10 a.m. and ends on Friday, Feb.
-21 at the close of business.
-Applications can be completed online.
+Canyons District’s Open Enrollment period starts on December 1, 2021, at 10 a.m. and ends on Friday, February 18, 2022, at the close of business.
+Applications are completed online.

 What if I speak a language other than English?